 Computer Science majors are involved in the following industries: robotics development, software engineering, parallel computing, bioinformatics research, high-performance computing and cloud computing.

 CSCI 310 Introduction to Computer Architecture

 CSCI 356 Operating Systems

 William Jones Jr., Ph.D.

-Our Bachelor of Science in Computer Science has been fully accredited by ABET/CAC since fall 2003.
+Our Bachelor of Science in Computer Science program is accredited by ABET/CAC.
 With ABET accreditation, students, parents, employers, and the society we serve can be confident that a program meets the quality standards that produce graduates prepared to enter a global workforce.